Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 45.5-point total in seven of 10 games (70%) this season.

-- Oklahoma State and its opponents have combined to score more than 45.5 points in five of 11 games this season.
+- Oklahoma State has combined with its opponents to score more than 45.5 points in five of 11 games this season.

-- The combined points per game average of the two teams, 65.9, is 20.4 points greater than Saturday's over/under.

-- The 35.1 combined points per game that these two squads have allowed this season are 10.4 fewer than the 45.5 total in this contest.
+- This contest's total is 10.4 points greater than the 35.1 these two squads combine to surrender per game this season.

 - The 51.7 PPG average total in Cowboys games this season is 6.2 points more than this game's over/under.